 Structured play requires a child to follow directions or rules, and is guided by an adult.
 This could include board games, puzzles, and organized classes like dance or art, or team sports like soccer.

-In unstructured play a child can do what interests them.
-That is what makes it so fun!
+Unstructured play allows for children to do whatever interests them, without as many directions or guides.
 Playing on the jungle gym, playing dress up, and exploring the outdoors are all examples of unstructured play.
-But the possibilities are endless.
-As long as there aren’t guidelines on how to play, it is unstructured play.
+The possibilities are endless!

 - Knowing what to do when no one is directing you